 The service provider shall appoint a safety manager who is responsible for the implementation and maintenance of the SMS.

-Note. — Depending on the size of the service provider and the complexity of its aviation products or services, the responsibilities for the implementation and maintenance of the SMS may be assigned to one or more persons, fulfilling the role of safety manager, as their sole function or combined with other duties, provided these do not result in any conflicts of interest.
+Note. — The responsibilities for the implementation and maintenance of the SMS may be assigned to one or more persons, fulfilling the role of safety manager, as their sole function or combined with other duties, provided these do not result in any conflicts of interest.Guidance is contained in the Safety Management Manual (Doc 9859).

 1.4 Coordination of emergency response planning